-- 6.1 Heads of Department / Service will keep a record of all formal student complaints received. - 6.2 Boards of Studies will receive an annual summary of the formal complaints submitted within their Faculty / School so that experiences can be shared, and where appropriate changes to procedure / practice made to ensure the University meets the highest possible standards.
-This information will then be forwarded to the Office of the University Secretary. - 6.3 Professional Service Heads of Department / Service will supply an annual return direct to the Office of the University Secretary. - 6.4 An annual report summarising all formal student complaints received by the University shall be submitted to the Council / Senate / Students' Union Committee for consideration, and reported to Senate and Council. - 6.5 The details of those students raising complaints will be checked against information held centrally by the University to enable equality monitoring to take place. - 6.6 The effectiveness of these procedures will be reviewed and if necessary updated on a regular basis.
+- 6.1 Heads of Department / Service will keep a record of all formal student complaints received, decisions made and resulting outcomes. - 6.2 Boards of Studies will receive an annual summary of the formal complaints submitted within their Faculty / School so that experiences can be shared, and where appropriate changes to procedure / practice made to ensure the University meets the highest possible standards.
+This information will then be forwarded to the Department of Policy, Planning and Compliance. - 6.3 Professional Service Heads of Department / Service should consider an annual meeting to review all complaints received in order to identify common themes and improve the service offer.
+Professional Service Heads of Department / Service will supply an annual return direct to the Department of Policy, Planning and Compliance. - 6.4 An annual report summarising all formal student complaints received by the University shall be submitted to the Council / Senate / Students' Union Committee for consideration and reported to Senate and Council. - 6.5 The details of those students raising complaints will be checked against information held centrally by the University to enable equality monitoring to take place. - 6.6 Any issues highlighted through the complaints process will be noted and referred to the relevant manager in order to improve the student experience. - 6.7 The effectiveness of these procedures will be reviewed and if necessary updated on a regular basis.